rabee05/word-count/README.md

 * Option to read files as a stream to optimize memory usage.

 # Installation
 * Clone the repository.
+By running "git clone https://github.com/rabee05/word-count.git"
-* Install the dependencies using npm install.
+* Install the dependencies by running  "npm install" or "npm i".

 # Usage